mikeliddle/mikeliddle.github.io/_posts/2019-01-23-The Static Blog.md

 people have worked on, as well as reviews of the latest and greatest technology.
 Similarly, I enjoy reading the experiences others have in their careers and learning from their experiences.

-[^1]: This template was taken from JekyllDecent by jwillmer on Github